-Over the past 20 years, private for-profit residential care in England has become increasingly marked by private equity and investment fund acquisition of care providers through highly debt-fuelled transactions.
+Beginning in the 2000s, private for-profit residential care has become increasingly marked by private equity and investment fund acquisition of care providers through highly debt-fuelled transactions.
 For instance, in the 2006 purchase of Four Seasons by private equity firm Three Delta, 80% of the cost was debt-funded.
-HC-One, similarly, has changed hands several times over the past decade, each time incurring additional debt.
+According to Private Equity data group PitchBook, HC-One, similarly, has changed hands several times over the past decade, each time incurring additional debt.